• Home

 Interview #2 – Giuseppe Conti – How to transition from corporate to independent

 In this interview with Giuseppe Conti, founder and managing partner of Conti Advanced Business Learning (CABL).Giuseppe has successfully managed to transition from corporate to entrepreneur.
-In this video you will [...]
+In this [...]

 Interview #1 – Alain Depuydt – How to grow a business in a shrinking industry